pprunty/motormongo/README.md

     email = StringField(help_text="The email for the user", regex=re.compile(r'^\S+@\S+\.\S+$'))  # Simple email regex
     password = BinaryField(help_text="The hashed password for the user")

+    class Meta:
+        collection = "users" #< If not provided, will default to class name User->user created_at_timestamp = True #< Provide a DateTimeField for document creation updated_at_timestamp = True #< Provide a DateTimeField for document updates
 ```

 ### Step 3: Create a MongoDB document using the User class